 GeneCards Summary for TIGAR Gene

 TIGAR (TP53 Induced Glycolysis Regulatory Phosphatase) is a Protein Coding gene.
 Diseases associated with TIGAR include hypoxia.
-Among its related pathways are Central carbon metabolism in cancer and DNA Damage.
+Among its related pathways are Gene Expression and p53 Pathway (RnD).
 GO annotations related to this gene include phosphatase activity and fructose-2,6-bisphosphate 2-phosphatase activity.